 - Take a Green Cleaning Workshop.

-Properly Store and Dispose of Household Hazardous Waste
+Storage and Disposal of Hazardous Waste

 Keep hazardous household products out of reach of children and pets.
 Store products under cover and off the ground, so they do not wash into storm drains.
 Do not put household hazardous waste in the garbage or recycling cart.